More about: 12 Best Flamenco shows in Madrid

 If you are interested in attending a flamenco show, you may also be interested in

 What's the connection?
-On a walking tour of the city, a specialist guide will tell you about many more traditions and anecdotes that will allow you to remember your trip to Madrid not only for the Puerta del Sol or the Prado Museum, but also for the essence of its people and customs.
+On a walking tour of the city, a specialist guide will tell you about many more traditions and anecdotes that will allow you to remember your trip to Madrid not only for the Puerta del Sol or the Prado Museum, but also for the essence of its people and their customs.
 You can find information about this type of tour in this article: 12 Best Tours in Madrid